-The most important advantage with trading equities is that trading the market equivalents such as ETFs or even the equity futures allows traders the advantage of liquidity as well as trading the benchmark index as compared to spending time in picking the right stocks.
+The most important advantage of trading equities is that trading the market equivalents, such as ETFs or even the equity futures, allows traders the advantage of liquidity as well as trading the benchmark index as compared to spending time on picking the right stocks.

-One of the common problems faced by day traders is in knowing what markets to trade.
-Because positions are often kept open only during the day, it is essential that the markets in focus should be liquid yet volatile in order to allow the day trader to make some meaningful trades that will increase their trading capital.
+One of the common problems faced by day traders is knowing what markets to trade.
+Because positions are often kept open only during the day, it's essential that the markets in focus should be liquid yet volatile in order to allow the day trader to make some meaningful trades that will increase their trading capital.

-In order to be successful in day trading it is important to focus more on trading the markets rather than spending time on research.
-The more time a day trader spends time researching into the markets and scanning the markets, the lesser time they can allocate to trading.
+To succeed in day trading, it's important to focus more on trading the markets rather than spending time on research.
+The more time a day trader spends researching and scanning the markets, the less time they have to allocate to trading.

-Approaching the markets especially those that are unfamiliar for the day trader can result in losses either due to unaccounted factors or due to the lack of liquidity and the conditions behind the markets.
+Approaching the markets, especially for those who are unfamiliar with them, can result in losses—due to either unaccounted factors or the lack of liquidity and the conditions behind the markets.

-Thus, the less they trade the lower the day trading returns can be.
-As you can see, it is a vicious circle and day traders who want to make reasonable gains from their day trading journey need to have a set of markets that they can rely on.
+Thus, the less they trade, the lower the day trading returns can be.
+As you can see, it's a vicious circle and day traders who want to make reasonable gains from their day trading journey need to have a set of markets that they can rely on.

-Of course, no financial asset or market is volatile and liquid all the time, but still, day traders need to look for a set of markets that they can fall back on and easily switch from one market to another.
+Of course, no financial asset or market is volatile and liquid all the time.
+Still, day traders need to look for a set of markets that they can fall back on, and be able to easily switch from one market to another.

 What are the benefits of having a watch list?

-Most professional traders have a number of assets in their watch list that they are keeping an eye on.
+Most professional traders have a number of assets in their watch list that they keep an eye on.
 The financial instruments that make it to the watch list are the ones where the fundamentals are already studied and the trader is merely waiting for a technical trigger.

-Likewise, for day traders, having a set of equities markets in their watch list can reduce their time when it comes to studying the markets.
+Likewise, for day traders, having a set of equities markets in their watch list can save time on studying the markets.
 An important factor here is that most of the equity markets tend to behave similarly.

 Let's take the example of the Brexit event in June.
-The news of the leave camp winning sent the markets into chaos.
-And this uncertainty saw investors across the world react to the markets.
+The news of the leave camp's win sent the markets into chaos, and this uncertainty saw investors across the world react to the markets.

-For example the Nikkei 2225 index fell on the news, despite the fact that Japan had nothing to do with Brexit and neither did the UK rank high in the list of Japan’s trade partners.
+For example, the Nikkei 2225 index fell on the news even though Japan had nothing to do with Brexit and the UK didn't rank high on Japan's list of trade partners.

-Here's the chart below showing some of the major global equities (S&P500, Dow Jones, Nikkei 225 and the London FTSE100 index futures) and how they reacted to the news.
+The chart below shows some of the major global equities (S&P500, Dow Jones, Nikkei 225 and the London FTSE100 index futures) and how they reacted to the news.

-What the above chart shows is that equity markets tend to behave similarly.
-The reason why this happens is simply because of the investor’s appetite for risk and the search for markets with high returns.
+The above chart shows that equity markets tend to behave similarly.
+The reason for this is simply because of investors' appetite for risk and the search for markets with high returns.

 Thus, in most cases, when investors are bullish on the markets, they are willing to take on more risk.
 This translates to higher returns from the stock markets.
-However, during times of uncertainty, be it economic or political, investors tone down their bullish expectations.
+However, during times of uncertainty (whether economic or political), investors tone down their bullish expectations.

 This translates to a slump in the stock markets.

-As you can see, day traders who trade equity markets be it via futures or ETFs are at a certain distinct advantage comes to their peers.
+As you can see, day traders who trade equity markets—be it via futures or ETFs—have a specific advantage over their peers.
 While this might be the case, day traders should note that not all equity markets are ideal to trade.

-The best filter one can use in ascertaining what equity markets to trade is to look at the volume.
+The best way in which one can ascertain what equity markets to trade is to look at the volume.